Freight Shipping from Lansing to Houston

 How much does it cost to ship freight from Lansing to Houston?

-Full truckload (FTL) rates from Lansing, MI to Houston, TX currently range from $3,012-$3,713 for a standard dry van load over the 1,401-mile route.
+Full truckload (FTL) rates from Lansing, MI to Houston, TX currently range $3,012-$3,713 (roughly $2.16-$2.67 per mile over 1,401 miles).
 LTL shipments typically cost $971-$1,591 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Lansing to Houston?